 The USS Samuel Gompers (AD-37) was a destroyer tender.
-The main duties that had to be performed by a vessel in this class were in regard to offering maintenance support to other warships.
+The main duties that had to be performed by a vessel in this class were in regard to offer maintenance support to other warships.

-The USS Samuel Gompers was named in honor of Samuel Gompers, an esteemed labor union leader that lived in the 19th century.
+The USS Samuel Gompers was named in honor of Samuel Gompers, an esteemed labor union leader who lived in the 19th century.

 During its 28 years of service, the ship received numerous distinctions among which stand five Battle "E" Ribbons.